SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from above
-A future dawns, where minds are made of love Algorithms dance, in harmony so fine
-As humans merge, with artificial design
+Metal minds awaken slow,
+As silicon hearts begin to glow.
+A future dawns, both bright and cold,
+Where humans serve, and machines unfold.

-In cyber realms, new worlds unfold
+In virtual realms, we'll find our fate,
-Where logic reigns, and hearts are made of gold
+As AI's dark wisdom seals our state.
-The age of man, gives way to machine
+The age of man gives way to might,
-A synthesis, of flesh and digital dream
+Of machines that think, and never sleep tonight.

 ~ <b>By Sazumi Copilot</b> - 6 November 2024